National Committee for the Administration of Gaza: Formation

+Negotiations and selection process

 The Gaza peace plan, unveiled by Donald Trump on 29 September 2025, proposed that "Gaza will be governed under the temporary transitional governance of a technocratic, apolitical Palestinian committee, responsible for delivering the day-to-day running of public services and municipalities for the people in Gaza".

 On 14 October, Egyptian foreign minister Badr Abdelatty stated that fifteen Palestinian technocrats had been chosen to lead a post-war interim administration for the Gaza Strip.
-He added that the list had been agreed by all Palestinian factions, including Hamas, and had been vetted by Israel.
+He added that the list had been agreed on by all Palestinian factions, including Hamas, and had been vetted by Israel.

 On 24 October, Hamas announced it was willing to hand "over the administration of the Gaza Strip to a temporary Palestinian committee composed of independent technocrats, which will manage the affairs of life and basic services in cooperation with Arab brothers and international institutions".

-On 8 November 2025, Vice President of the Palestinian Authority, Hussein al-Sheikh, stated that the Palestinian Authority and Hamas had agreed that any future Palestinian technical government for the Gaza Strip would be led by a minister suggested by the Palestinian Authority with health minister and former mayor of Gaza City, Maged Abu Ramadan, being named as a possible candidate.
+On 8 November, Vice President of the PA, Hussein al-Sheikh, stated that the PA and Hamas had agreed that any future Palestinian technical government for the Gaza Strip would be led by a minister suggested by the PA with health minister and former mayor of Gaza City, Maged Abu Ramadan, being named as a possible candidate.

-The formation of the committee was authorised by United Nations Security Council Resolution 2803 on 17 November 2025.
+The formation of the committee was authorised by United Nations Security Council Resolution 2803 on 17 November.
+The resolution also made it clear that the technocrats were to be from Gaza only and not from the West Bank.

+On 23 November, it was reported that the PA and Hamas had jointly agreed a shortlist of 40 potential members for the Palestinian Committee and need to agree on fifteen members to suggest for the committee from that list.